 The bond that Jeff and Ali formed was inseparable, and Ali soon became Jeff’s closest companion and friend.

 Jeff happened to be in Los Angeles, California at the time but his most trusted staff member Lia Lee was there with camera in hand, filming the entire shutdown live so that Jeff could watch.
 Ali happened to be one of the first dogs the rescue team got out of the cages and a soon as Jeff saw her it was love at first sight.

-Jeff couldn’t wait to get back to China to meet for the first time this beautiful dog that had just been saved from a certain death.
-He even would “talk” to Ali over the phone using a very distinctive whistling sound so that when he finally did arrive back in China, Ali would recognize him right away.
+Jeff couldn’t wait to get back to meet for the first time this beautiful dog that had just been saved from a certain death.
+He even would “talk” to Ali over the phone using a very distinctive whistling sound so that when he finally did arrive, Ali would recognize him right away.

 When that incredible day finally did arrive, as Jeff was walking up to the shelter in Naning, he called to Ali with his whistle and Ali came enthusiastically running while having to jump over a six-foot fence just to come and meet Jeff for the first time.
 It was a beautiful moment that Jeff would never forget in his mind, and from that day forward Ali never left his side.

 After that incident, Jeff decided to bring Ali home to the shelter and in order to watch over him and the other dogs at the shelter.
-She traveled all over in China with Jeff and accompanied him to emergency responses, when he went to the bank, and even when he went to grab a bite to eat in town.
+She traveled all over East Asia with Jeff and accompanied him to emergency responses, when he went to the bank, and even when he went to grab a bite to eat in town.